 - Engage in field experiences (practicum and internships) that enhance your clinical education, including opportunities at our on-campus clinic, Center for Behavioral Health.

 - Build your resume with opportunities for research and publication.

-- Be prepared to sit for the National Counselor Exam (NCE) and become a licensed professional clinical counselor.
+- Be prepared to sit for the National Counselor Exam (NCE).

 Join a growing profession